ProvableHQ/leo/RELEASING.md

 ## Adding a New Publishable Crate

-Before relying on the automated publishing workflow for a new crate, bootstrap the crate on crates.io:
+Trusted Publishing cannot publish a brand-new crate name, so a new publishable crate needs a manual first publish before the automated workflow can take over.
+Complete these steps from a topic branch before merging the crate to `master`, otherwise `publish-crates.yml` will try and fail to publish the unpublished version on the first run.

 1. Add the crate to the workspace with the intended package name and metadata.
 2. Publish the first version manually with `cargo publish -p <crate-name>`.
+   This uses a local crates.io token, not Trusted Publishing.
-3. Configure crates.io Trusted Publishing for the crate:
+3. Configure crates.io Trusted Publishing for the new crate:
    - provider: GitHub Actions
    - owner: `ProvableHQ`
    - repository: `leo`
    - workflow: `publish-crates.yml`
-4. Confirm the crate owner set includes the maintainers who can adjust crates.io owner and Trusted Publishing settings.
+4. Confirm the crate owner set on crates.io includes the maintainers who can adjust ownership and Trusted Publishing settings.

-After the first version exists on crates.io and Trusted Publishing is configured, future version bumps merged to `master` are handled by `publish-crates.yml`.
+5. Merge the crate addition to `master`. `publish-crates.yml` sees the first version already on crates.io and skips it; future version bumps are then handled automatically.

 ## Adding a New Binary Crate